nogibjj/Jeremy_Tan_IDS706_Week8/python_times.md

 The orginal message to the cipher is Hello World
 The result of the encrypt is QTrbyq87yaS8jwVFpr6stw== Elapsed time: 50219.384999991235 microseconds

+The orginal message to the cipher is Gb/Ve9PhJ665clfO5DMi3g== The result of the decrypt is Hello World10
+Elapsed time: 183667.88999998107 microseconds

+The orginal message to the cipher is Hello World
+The result of the encrypt is QTrbyq87yaS8jwVFpr6stw== Elapsed time: 61314.89699998838 microseconds